21+ Easy Keto Lunches for Work (Keto Diet Lunch Ideas and Prep Tips)

 This is one of those must-have recipes in your arsenal of ketogenic diet recipes.

 It is easy to make and is really filling.
 It can be made the night before or the weekend before and stored in the fridge or freezer.

-These individual quiche cups or egg muffins are probably more popular as breakfast food, but they are also perfect as a packed lunch.
+These individual quiche cups or egg muffins are probably more popular as a breakfast, but they are also perfect as a packed lunch.

-I like them because they are so easy to pack and they are simple to make.
+I like them because they are so easy to pack, and simple to make.

-I love this spinach, mushroom and cheese combination, but you can really add any ingredients you have in your fridge.
+I love this spinach, mushroom, and cheese combination, but you can add any ingredients you have in your fridge.